Chasen-Jeffries/ColLab_App/README.md

 # ColLab (Collaborative Laboratory)
 ColLab is an application designed to boost collaborative research by creating a bulletin board style website where students and faculty can post ideas for projects, research, and articles that they are interested in collaborating on with others.
 It uses python to access the data for each post within a repository as well as allow users to create new posts that are added to the repository.
 Users can browse posts based on school, department, or key-word or they can use a search function to lookup specific ideas or topics.
 The application will provide the information in a user-friendly manner, likely a bulletin board style.
 Finally, users can create a simple profile with relevant information that allows establishing connections (friending or following).

+### How to run the Flask App:
+Follow these instructions to successfully run our app:
+1. Navigate to the requirements.txt file and ensure you have the required programs and library's
+- Note: Make sure you have the programs in the stated version (different versions may have differences that do not allow the successful running of the application)
+2. Navigate to your command prompt (CMD)
+3. Navigate to your desired folder and clone the repository on your local system
+- a.
+Type "cd\" press enter
+- b.
+Type "cd <filepath>" press enter
+ -  Insert your desired filepath where it says <filepath>
+- c.
+Go to the Github Repository, Click on Code in the repository on the Github Website and copy the given Github URL
+- d.
+Type "git clone https://github.com/Chasen-Jeffries/Collab_App.git"
+4. Navigate to this new folder in your filepath
+- a.
+Type "cd\" press enter
+- b.
+Type "cd <filepath>" press enter
+ -  Insert the filepath to Collab_App (this should end in "\Collab_App")
+5. Setup the Flask Environment
+- a.
+Type "Set Flask_App=App_Code" press enter
+- b.
+Type "flask run" press enter
+- c.
+Navigate your browser to "http://127.0.0.1:5000" in the URL bar
+- d.
+Enjoy the Collab App!

+Note: This assumes you have already set up a virtual environment but if you have not follow the following steps before step 3.
+1. Navigate to your desired folder path.
+- a.
+Type "cd\" press enter
+- b.
+Type "cd <filepath>" press enter
+ -  Insert your desired filepath where it says <filepath>
+2. Create a virtual environment using the venv module.
+- a.
+Type "python -m venv .env"
+ -  This creates a virtual environment where you can input the Flask App
+3. Activate the virtual environment.
+- a.
+Type ".env\Scripts\activate" (for Mac users, use the following "source .env/bin/activate")

 ### Project Requirements expressed as user stories:
 - As a user, I want to be able to create and log in to my profile
   - I want to be able to write a brief biography about me and my research interests.